Come Out of Your Shell: 3 Healthy Ways to Enjoy Oysters This Winter

 Few foods reach their peak during the cold winter months, but for oyster connoisseurs, this is prime season to slurp down a dozen briny bivalves.
 The Northwest has some of the best oysters in the world, and Washington’s Willapa Bay produces more farmed oysters than any other body of water.

 What’s more, oysters provide a range of health benefits, including high levels of heart- and brain-boosting omega-3 fatty acids, as well as more zinc per serving than any other food.
-Fresh oysters can be purchased at many grocery stores, as well as directly from local farms such as Taylor Shellfish (with store fronts in Seattle), Hama Hama Oyster Co. (which sells directly at farmer’s markets in Seattle) or Oregon Oyster Farms in Newport, Ore.
+Fresh oysters can be purchased at many grocery stores, as well as directly from local farms such as Taylor Shellfish (with store fronts in Seattle) or Oregon Oyster Farms in Newport, Ore.

 Here are a few delicious oyster recipes to try this winter.